Managing data with dynamic views

 Dynamic views overview

-Dynamic views enable you to connect a base app to another app.
-Master visualizations from that app can then be used in the base app.
-This enables app creators to use master visualizations from the template app as dynamic charts in other apps.
-There is no limit to the number of dynamic views you can add to your base app.
+Dynamic views enable you to connect a base application to another application.
+Master visualizations from that application can then be used in the base application.
+This enables application creators to use master visualizations from the template application as dynamic charts in other applications.
+There is no limit to the number of dynamic views you can add to your base application.

 Sheet view with dynamic view and dynamic charts